KimBug29/Fitness_Tracking/README.md

 At a minimum, the program should ingest, analyze, and display data.
 Any needed data cleaning should be clearly documented and repeatable.

-Choose at least 1 item from each category on the Features List below and implement them in your project We recommend you pick a 4th item (or more!) to add, just in case something goes wrong with one of your other items - 3 is only the minimum requirement.

-FEATURES

-In Data 2, we want to build off the skills you learned in data 1.
-If you just pulled in data with a csv, try using an API instead or building your own database.
-If you just visualized data with a couple matplotlib plots, try using different techniques with those plots and fine tuning them with optional arguments.
-Or, you can make a Tableau dashboard with your prepared data.
-We want you to be creative with how you think about working with data, outside of the box thinking for the requirements is encouraged.

 We also want this to be a project you’re proud to show off to your employer.
 You should actually come to some conclusions and have clear descriptions of what your code does and why you’re doing it!

-Choose one item from each of the tables below to meet the project requirements.
-These are somewhat similar in structure and flow to Data 1, but remember, explore the data analysis tools you have further.

-Loading data.
-All of the below features should be somewhat familiar to you at this point.
-However, the challenge with this project is going to be using two separate sources.
-In feature 2, you’re going to be challenged to combine the datasets using a merge / join, or make a new dataset with different attributes / columns from the separate sets.

-FEATURE
-DIFFICULTY
-RESOURCES
-Read TWO data files (JSON, CSV, Excel, etc.).
-Easy

-Read in TWO text data sources (in any format).
-For example, email chains or different pages from a book.
-Intermediate

-Read TWO data sets in with an API (or use two different APIs that have data you can combine to answer new questions).
-Intermediate
-A Cool list of Public APIs
-Scrape TWO pieces of data from anywhere on the internet and utilize it in your project.
-Intermediate
-RealPython article on webscraping
-Set up a local database and read data in with SQLite or SQLAlchemy Hard
-SQLite docs

-Clean and operate on the data while combining them.
-The heart of data science is data wrangling and cleaning, so these features test that.
-You may have trouble joining the sets if one has the names of countries in lower case and another has the first letter capitalized.
-This is where you would need to clean the set in order to merge them.

-FEATURE
-DIFFICULTY
-RESOURCES
-Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.
-Intermediate
-Merge and join
-Clean your data and perform a SQL join with your data sets using either plain sql or the pandasql Python library.
-Intermediate
-SQL Join resource

 pandasql docs
 If you’re using text data, get some information from your separate documents and summarize them in a DataFrame.
 This isn’t literally a join but accomplishes a similar idea.
 For example, getting the most frequent word distributions from both documents and then summarizing them in a table.